Skip to main content

 Written by Mohit Kumar Soni

-Updated over a week ago
+Updated over 2 months ago

 This relationship explains why government bonds offer the lowest interest rates, while stock market investments have the potential for the highest returns.

 The interest rate offered to the borrowers has several components.
-But to simplify it, let’s break it into three components = Risk free return (minimum return expectations from any investment) + Default Risk Premium (Extra return for taking the risk) + Transaction Costs.
+But to simplify it, let’s break it into three components: = Risk-free return (minimum return expectations from any investment) + Default Risk Premium (extra return for taking the risk) + Transaction Costs.

 What exactly is the Default Risk Premium?